Sarah Herron Reveals How ‘Bachelor In Paradise’ Blowout With Chad Johnson Changed Her Life

 “It was one of those heated moments where something inside of me finally just said ‘enough is enough.’
 I think it was a culmination of being irritated by Chad’s remarks and a life-long internal frustration for women of difference that I came home from Paradise and had the fuel to put something into action.”

-Sarah Herron who was born with Amniotic Band Syndrome and only has the upper part of her left arm, but her physical disability didn’t cause her to play victim to Chad’s bullying.
+Sarah Herron was born with Amniotic Band Syndrome and only has the upper part of her left arm, but her physical disability didn’t cause her to play victim to Chad’s bullying.
 Instead, Herron channeled all of her energy into launching SheLift, a non-profit organization that empowers young women to improve self-acceptance through body-positive mentorship.
 Herron was so passionate about the project that she quit her job in order to devote 100 percent of her time to SheLift.
 Last month, Herron’s organization took seven young women on a ski retreat with champion skier Jen Hudak.

 Herron has a little help from her Bachelor Nation friends throughout her latest journey.
 Original Bachelorette star Trista Sutter is a board member for Sarah’s nonprofit and several alums of the Bachelor franchise have posed in t-shirts with SheLift’s empowering tagline, “Maybe You Literally Can Even” to help promote Herron’s organization.